DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Monday 3/21

 - work on project 3
+- I'll come around and listen to people's mixes and give critiques

 ## Wednesday 3/23

 - work on project 3
+- start preparing to teach a lesson

 ## Friday 3/25

 [Project 3](../projects/#project-3) Due - your mix of the recording project

+- Listen to project in class

 # Week 12